-- One of the key symptoms is vaginal bleeding during the second trimester, but there is often no signs that a woman has the condition until it is discovered during birth.
+- One of the key symptoms is vaginal bleeding during the second trimester, but there is often no sign that a woman has the condition until it is discovered during birth.

-- Uterine scarring from c-sections or previous pregnancies, smoking, fibroids and curettage (such as from termination) are some of the known factors which can increase the risk
+- Increased risk factors for placenta accreta include uterine scarring from c-sections or previous pregnancies, smoking, fibroids and curettage (such as from termination).

 4. Placental insufficiency